JohnBarton27/jira-clockify-time-tracker/README.md

 Unit tests require the 'xmlrunner' module.
 Install by running `pip3 install xmlrunner`.

 For code coverage, the 'coverage' module is required.
 Install by running `pip3 install coverage`.

+For SonarQube analysis, the sonar-scanner needs to be installed and on the user's PATH, along with a correctly-set `SONAR_TOKEN` environment variable.